JayVeezy1/MA_thesis/README.md

 Running the set-up for the table 'all_diagnoses_icd' takes about 45 minutes.
 There, for each admission all available diagnoses are saved in the new field 'all_icd_codes' as an array.
 Thus, in later filtering for only one diagnoses-type, all other diagnoses for this admission are not lost.

 Creation of the patient_cohort can be calculated very quickly (10 seconds).

 However, the creation of the single patient files with all their chart-events takes up multiple hours.

-**Optional Filtering:**
+Approximately the creation of one patient .csv file takes 30 seconds.
+Depending on the use case, for example stroke there are 1400 available patients, which leads to about 700 minutes (>10h).

+**Filtering:**

+There are 3 steps where the dataset is filtered.
+1) Patient Selection (not changeable):

+The filtering, which patient is suitable.
+There are 58.976 unique admissions in the dataset.
+However, many patients are underage or need to be excluded because there is missing data.
+Also, only patients, for which the 'metavision' system was used, are included.
+This filtering is in line with previous research.
+It should not be changed by the user.
+After this first step, there are still 13.762 admissions left.

+2) Use-Case Selection (Input at the 'export_patients_to_csv()' function):

-The patients can be filtered with the icd9-codes (diagnoses at admission).
+The patients can be filtered for their illnesses with the icd9-codes (diagnoses at admission).
-Also, the required labels can be chosen by the user.
-Some further filtering is conducted, which can not be changed by the user.
-This filtering was based on previous research, for example, data with error-flags or underage patients where removed.
+There are 1.440 unique icustay_ids for the use-case of stroke.
+A patient can come to the ICU multiple times, within one hospital stay (one admission).
+Thus, the relevant key shall be the icu-stay, to not use duplicate patients.

+3) Feature Selection (Input at the 'export_patients_to_csv()' function):

+The relevant labels/features can be chosen by the user.
+The complete dataset offers 12.487 itemids (for any kind of chart_event that happened at the ICU).
+These are too many features for any useful analysis.
+But as stated in 1), only metavision patients are included.
+Metavision enables 2.992 itemids.
+This would still be too many features.
+Thus, a user has to choose, which labels will be important for the respective use-case.
+It is recommended to choose about 40 itemids.
+This selection naturally requires some medical knowledge, thus it is also recommended to use previous research filtering as a guideline.
+Patient demographics, secondary diagnosis will always be derived, regardless of this filter.

 # WIP